Our history

 1964

-We moved into our U.S. office in Kansas City, where we remain today.
-We’re right next to a large park, so employees keep binoculars handy for random wildlife sightings!
+We moved into our U.S. headquarters on Red Bridge Road in Kansas City, where we remain today.

 1970s

-Our medical clinic became a full-service hospital providing free services for kids disabled by polio, club foot and other bone disorders.
+Our medical clinic became a full-service hospital, providing free services for children disabled by polio, club foot and other bone disorders.
 The hospital remained open until 1996.

 1974

-Joseph Gripkey was appointed as our executive director.
-Under his leadership, we experienced incredible growth and expansion, along with a gradual shift to non-religious-based programs.
+Joseph Gripkey was appointed executive director.
+Under his leadership, we experienced incredible growth and expansion, along with a gradual shift to secular programming.

-It was an exciting time as we launched our child sponsorship program with our first agency in San Lucas Tolimán, Guatemala.
-By the end of the first year, 2,300 children were receiving help.
-By the end of the decade, we were helping 134,000 kids annually!
+We launched our child sponsorship program with our first agency in San Lucas Tolimán, Guatemala.
+By the end of that first year, 2,300 children were receiving help.

 1989